Who Was Natalie Wood?

 Later Film and Television Career

 Wood returned to the big screen with the 1969 comedy Bob and Carol and Ted and Alice, co-starring alongside Elliott Gould, Dyan Cannon, and Robert Culp.
-After that film, she took on few acting roles.
+After that film, she took on a few acting roles.
 Wood earned positive reviews for her performance in a televised version of Tennessee Williams' Cat on a Hot Tin Roof in 1976.
 Three years later, she received acclaim for her role in the television miniseries From Here to Eternity.

 That same year, Wood paired up with Sean Connery for the poorly received sci-fi film Meteor.
 She next appeared in the 1980 comedy The Last Married Couple in America, another effort that failed to garner much commercial or critical success.
-In 1981, Wood worked on her final film, Brainstorm, a science-fiction thriller, with Christopher Walken.
+In 1981, Wood worked on her final film, Brainstorm, a science-fiction thriller, with Walken.

 Continued Investigation Into Death

 Over the years, Wood's turbulent life and its unexpected end have been the subject of numerous books and television programs.
-Wood's younger sister, Lana Wood, and Dennis Davern, the captain of the Splendour, have been especially outspoken about Natalie's death.
+Wood's younger sister, Lana Wood, and Dennis Davern, the captain of the Splendour, have been especially outspoken about Wood's death.
 Davern even co-authored a book about that fateful night, claiming that he had not told the authorities the truth.
 He later indicated he thought that Wagner was responsible for Wood's death.
 There were also reports of other boaters hearing a woman cry out for help late that night.

 In November 2011, the Los Angeles County Sheriff's Department announced that it would be reopening the investigation into Wood's death after receiving new information.
 While no specific details were released, authorities indicated that Wagner was not an official suspect.
 In June 2012, the mystery was further prolonged, when the official cause of Wood's death was changed from an "accident"—as originally noted by L.A.
 County coroner Thomas Noguchi—to "undetermined" on her death certificate.